Political Education Programme

-This approach stands in stark contrast to parties like the ANC, DA and EFF.
+This approach stands in stark contrast to the capitalist parties.
 Unlike WASP, their leaders have no ambition beyond taking over the management of capitalism.
 They see a politically educated membership as a threat to enjoying the privileges of office.
 For them the masses are only voting fodder requiring their ‘cadre’ to be shallow careerists and ‘yes men’.
 The leaders of these parties are not interested in mass struggles for higher wages, service delivery or free education.
 A politically independent working class or youth movement with its own democratic organisations and activists who can think for themselves are viewed as a threat.

 But tireless and systematic political education is a practical necessity in a revolutionary party.
 With political education comes the confidence to organise and lead struggle for immediate improvements in the living standards of the working class and youth.
 WASP works to arm its members with an understanding of the revolutionary ideas of Marxism that can guide the day-to-day struggles in the workplaces, the communities and on the campuses and connect them the struggle for a socialist society.
 In turn, participation in struggle further enriches our ideas allowing us to continually sharpen our theoretical weapons.

 Further, political education is vital to strengthen the democracy of the party and the accountability of leaders.
 Political education allows members to draw conclusions about new political developments and their impact on the work of the party; to take decisions about the tactics necessary for successful struggle; and to assess the correctness or otherwise of the decisions and direction given by the leadership.

 As a starting point, all WASP members should:

 - Read and study our “what we stand for” demands and our manifestos.